CollectionBuilder/cb-docs/docs/theme/home.md

 This section of "_data/theme.yml" configures many of your collection's Home page features.

 {:.alert}
 **Note:** The features that display on the home page can be customized via the "home-infographic.html" file in the layouts folder.
-More on customizing that file can be found in our [finishing section]({{ '/docs/finish/home/' | relative_url }})
+More on customizing that file can be found in our [Edit Pages section]({{ '/docs/pages/home/' | relative_url }})

 ## Home Page Banner: